ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 keep_dump
   Whether to keep the database dump data sets after the purge completes.

-  This option is only applicable when :emphasis:`state=purge`.
+  This option is only applicable when *state=purge*.

-  When set to :literal:`true`\ , the IRRDBU00 dump data set and IRRRID00 CLIST is retained for debugging or auditing purposes.
+  When set to ``true``, the IRRDBU00 dump data set and IRRRID00 CLIST is retained for debugging or auditing purposes.

-  When set to :literal:`false`\ , these temporary data sets are deleted after the purge.
+  When set to ``false``, these temporary data sets are deleted after the purge.

   | **required**: False
   | **type**: bool